 ADSys doesn't ship a configuration file by default.

-System-wide or user-specific configuration files can be created to modify the behavior of the daemon and the client:
+However, such a file can be created to modify the behavior of the daemon and the client.

-- System-wide: defined in /etc/adsys.yaml and applies to both daemon and client. - User-specific: defined in \$HOME/adsys.yaml and applies only to the client for this user.
+The configuration file can be system-wide in /etc/adsys.yaml.
+This will thus apply to both daemon and client.
+You can have per-user configuration by creating \$HOME/adsys.yaml.
+It will then affect only the client for this user.

-Other configuration options

 The current directory is also searched for an adsys.yaml file.

-A configuration file path can be passed to the the adsysd and adsysctl commands using the --config|-c flag This may be especially useful for testing.
+Finally, each adsysd and adsysctl commands accept a --config|-c <configuration_file_path> flag to set the path to a configuration file at run time.
+It can be used for testing purpose for instance.

-An example of configuration file is included in the ADSys repository and is shown below for reference.
+An example of configuration file with all the options can be found in the ADSys repository:

 '''

 Service and client configuration

 verbose: 2

 socket: /tmp/adsysd/socket

-'''

-'''

 Service only configuration

 service_timeout: 3600

 cache_dir: /tmp/adsysd/cache

 run_dir: /tmp/adsysd/run

-'''

-'''

 Backend selection: sssd (default) or winbind

 ad_backend: sssd

-'''

-'''

 SSSD configuration

 sssd:

 config: /etc/sssd.conf

 cache_dir: /var/lib/sss/db

-'''

-'''

 Winbind configuration

-(if ad_backend is set to winbind)
+(if ad backend is set to winbind)

 winbind:

 ad_domain: domain.com

 ad_server: adc.domain.com

-'''

-'''

 Client only configuration

 client_timeout: 60

 '''

-&lt;sup>15 https://github.com/ubuntu/adsys/blob/main/conf.example/adsys.yaml